naviqore/documentation/Writerside/topics/raptor-xx.md

 to the project.

 Additionally, the C++ Standard Library (STL), while powerful, does not offer built-in support for many common tasks, such as logging or CSV parsing.
-In contrast, Java's comprehensive standard library offers out-of-the-box solutions ( e.g., `java.util.logging` and `java.nio.file`).
-In C++, developers often need to rely on third-party libraries like `spdlog` for logging or `csv-parser` for file handling, further complicating development.
+In contrast, Java's comprehensive standard library offers out-of-the-box solutions.
+In C++, developers often need to rely on third-party libraries like`spdlog` for logging or `csv-parser` for file handling, further complicating development.
 Furthermore, C++ compilers do not universally support all C++20 features, requiring careful attention to compatibility issues for seamless cross-platform development.

 ![https://en.cppreference.com/w/cpp/compiler_support/20](compiler_support.png)(compiler_support.png){width="650"}